sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 Sourcegraph currently uses Cloudflare to provide web application security.
 You should allow access to all [Cloudflare IP ranges](https://www.cloudflare.com/ips/)

+## Using an HTTP proxy for telemetry requests

+The environment variable `TELEMETRY_HTTP_PROXY` can be set to use an HTTP proxy for telemetry requests.

 ## Connections to Sourcegraph.com

 Sourcegraph only connects to Sourcegraph.com for two purposes: